-Our school has received funding to target pupils who are eligible for or who have been eligible for Free School Meals within the last 6 years as well as pupils who have been adopted or looked after by the Local Authority.
-These pupils will receive additional support and access to extra-curricular activities and programs as required.
+Our school receives funding to target pupils who are eligible for or who have been eligible for Free School Meals within the last 6 years as well as pupils who have been adopted or looked after by the Local Authority.
+These pupils receive additional support and access to extra-curricular activities and programs as required.

 Pupil Premium funding provides an opportunity to review existing approaches to see if they are effective and to look at new or innovative means of improving standards for all.

 We ensure that teaching and learning meets the needs of all the pupils

 We ensure that appropriate provision in made for pupils who belong to vulnerable groups, this includes ensuring that the needs of socially disadvantaged pupils are adequately assessed and addressed